BEST SUMMER EVER!

 $160 per week for Non-Members

 Does your child have a special interest?
 Explore your passions or discover a new one through our half-day specialty camps.
 The YMCA of Columbia is offering a variety of partial-day specialty camps.
 Campers can pursue their interests with other campers while learning new skills in a safe and fun environment.
 Specialty Camps will be located at the same site as a Traditional Camp.
-Parents that need a full day of care can add on Traditional Camp for $70 during the same week and may attend the Y from 7 a.m. to 6:15 p.m.
+Parents that need a full day of care can add on Traditional Camp for $70 during the same week for their campers to attend the Y from 7 a.m. to 6:15 p.m.

 Ages: 5 -11 years old